sevenval/flat-docs/cookbook/test-api-request.md

 # Testing API Requests

-You have defined your API in `swagger.yaml`, provided a tight [schema](/reference/OpenAPI/validation.md) and wrote [flows](/reference/OpenAPI/routing.md) for API paths.
+You have defined your API in `swagger.yaml`, provided a detailed [schema](/reference/OpenAPI/validation.md) and wrote [flows](/reference/OpenAPI/routing.md) for API paths.
 How can we test the flows?

-Let's say, you have invented a insanely useful API route that tells whether a given number is odd.
+Let's say you have invented a incredibly useful API route that can tell whether a given number is odd.

 ## Example